JeffreyRiggle/my-site/content/blog/discord-electron-study/index.md

 ### A missed oppertunity

 A vast majority of the front-end code in this project was building up a dynamic configuration file using components.
-The way I approached this problem was a bit crazy.
-I created a `configManager` this manager was not a class but instead a closure that had a global configuration object in it.
+The way I approached this problem was interesting in hindsight.
+I created a `configManager` this was not a class but a closure that had a global configuration object in it.
 As you added actions you would mutate the global actions array.
 A similar thing would happen for updating an action.
 Everytime you created an action component it would pull the related action metadata from the global state and mutate it in place.

 ```javascript
 // relevent bits of configManager.js